elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 ## Floating IPs

-Floating IPs (FIPS) are currently not supported on our new Kubernetes platform.
-We are however actively working on adding support and are targeting to have it available early 2024.
-We will ask all customers if they make use of this feature and in such cases, we will schedule the upgrade when the feature is ready.

-By default, we will remove the floating IPs from nodes entirely and instead rely on Load Balancers to send traffic to services running inside the cluster.
+Floating IPs (FIPs) are now available for customers who choose to opt in.
+As part of the upgrade to Kubernetes 1.26, floating IPs will be removed from nodes by default.
+Instead, Load Balancers will be employed to efficiently direct traffic to services within the cluster.

+Please note that current floating IPs will be lost if customers do not opt in for this feature during the upgrade process.

+Should you wish to continue utilizing Floating IPs or enable them in the future, simply inform us, and we'll ensure to assist you promptly.

-One typical usecase for Floating IPs would be to maintain control over egress IP from the cluster.
-Without using FIPS, the egress traffic will be SNAT:ed via the hypervisor.
+A primary use case where Floating IPs prove invaluable is in retaining control over egress IP from the cluster.
+Without leveraging FIPs, egress traffic will be SNAT'ed via the hypervisor.

 ## Kubernetes API